isblab/website/Opportunities/index.md

 We have one open position.
 To apply, please email your CV and a statement of interest on the projects you’d like to work on.<br><br>

 ## Masters thesis, JRF, Project Assistant, Intern positions
+We have one <a href='https://www.ncbs.res.in/jobportal/email/22024/85496'> open position</a> for integrative modeling of the *Mycobacterium tuberculosis* interactome.
 Only candidates with prior programming experience are considered.
 Must be willing to commit a minimum of eight months full-time in the lab.
 <br>
-We are not hiring for these positions in 2023 and are unable to reply to individual emails.<br><br>
+**Summer interns**: Positions for 2024 are filled and we are unable to reply to individual emails.<br><br>